Cauliflower Soup, Dairy-Free

 How to make Dairy-Free Cauliflower Soup

 Dairy-free cauliflower soup starts with fresh cauliflower florets.
 The florets are boiled in plain water.
-The reason for plain water is because you don’t want to end up with a salty broth.
+The reason for plain water is because you don’t want to end up with salty broth.

 Seasoning this broth should be done after you puree the cooked cauliflower florets.
 Pureeing is best done in a heavy-duty blender or immersion blender.
 The heavy-duty blender or immersion blender will puree down the florets to a thick liquid.

 - cut off the stalk and core of the cauliflower, or

 - slice the whole head of cauliflower in quarters

 - slice the large cauliflower florets into smaller ones

 - place the florets into a large bowl, thoroughly rinse with water

 - Drain and continue with your preferred recipe

 No need to pass the puree through a mesh or strainer.
 Add in your seasoning, and let the mixture boil for a few minutes.